-1"Claims" are used in mathematics and "Domains" are used in science when referring to this portion of the report.
+1 "Domains" are used in science when referring to this portion of the report.

 2 Student mastery of skills is an estimate of mastery made with reasonable certainty.
 As with any test result, the skills a student demonstrates may vary across administrations.